This page lists international norms and standards on hate crime reporting, recording and data collection.

 It is a key output of the Facing all the Facts project.

-This document lists the ‘standards’ on which the project’s national self-assessment frameworks are based.
-You can read more about how they developed and where there are still gaps here.
 Standards include legally binding instruments, politically binding commitments, and simple recommendations from relevant guidelines.
 The purpose is to provide a ‘starting point’ that draws together a range of laws, policy commitments, good practice and other documents to form the basis of the first inclusive, victim-focused framework on hate crime reporting and data collection that integrates a civil society perspective.
-The Facing all the Facts country reports and interactive workshops tested the framework and the main report, which will be out in October, identifies areas for development that could better integrate and strengthen the current international normative framework on hate crime reporting, recording and data collection.
+The Facing all the Facts country reports and interactive workshops tested the framework and the main report, which will be out in a few weeks, identifies areas for development that could better integrate and strengthen the current international normative framework on hate crime reporting, recording and data collection.

 In brief, the ‘standards’ included in this document are:

 Standard 1: European Court of Human Rights rulings found that law enforcement have the duty to ‘unmask’ the bias motive in hate crimes.
 For racist motive see ECtHR, Šečić v.
 Croatia, No. 40116/02, 31 May 2007; for anti-Religious motive see ECtHR, Milanović v.
 Serbia, No. 44614/07, 14 December 2010; for homophobic motive see ECtHR, Identoba and Others v.
 Georgia, No. 73235/12, 12 May 2015.
 A key step in the ‘unmasking’ process is correct recording of hate crimes and incidents.